 Alberto Manuel Brenes Biological Reserve (Costa Rica) The Editor Mon, 12/10/2018 - 17:31

-The Alberto Manuel Brenes Biological Reserve is a nature reserve in the central part of Costa Rica.
-It is part of the Arenal Tilaran Conservation Area which protects tropical forest area near San Ramón.
+The Alberto Manuel Brenes Biological Reserve is a nature reserve in the southeastern Cordillera de Tilarán in northcentral Costa Rica.
+It is part of the Arenal Tilaran Conservation Area, which protects the tropical forest area near San Ramón.

 Arenal National Park is located in Alajuela province in northwestern Costa Rica.
 The park encompasses the Arenal Volcano, an active andesitic stratovolcano.
 It was Costa Rica's most active volcano until 2010 and one of the ten most active volcanoes in the world.

-Barbilla National Park is located on the eastern slopes of the Cordillera de Talamanca in Costa Rica, within the Caribbean La Amistad Conservation Area.
-The park protects humid lowland rain forest along the Caribbean slopes of the Talamancan mountain range.
+Barbilla National Park is located on the eastern slopes of the Cordillera de Talamanca in Costa Rica, within the SINAC Caribbean La Amistad Conservation Area.
+It protects the humid lowland rainforest along the Caribbean slopes of the Talamancan mountain range.

-Barra Honda National Park is located in western Costa Rica and is part of the Tempisque Conservation Area.
-It was created in 1974 to protect its famous cave systems under the Barra Honda Peak which was formed when islets from the Miocene Era were raised above the plains of the river.
+Barra Honda National Park is located on the Nicoya Peninsula in western Costa Rica.
+It was created to protect the cave systems under the Barra Honda Peak, formed when islets from the Miocene Era were raised above the plains of the Tempisque River.

 Corcovado National Park conserves the largest primary forest on the American Pacific coastline and is one of the few remaining sizable areas of lowland tropical forests in the world.
-It is considered the crown jewel in the extensive system of parks and reserves spread across Costa Rica.
+It is the crown jewel in the extensive system of national parks and biological reserves across Costa Rica.